 Your Voice Can Help Us Feed Hungry San Diegans

-The Food Bank needs your support in the fight against food poverty in San Diego County.
-By contacting key decision makers, supporting legislative campaigns, and helping us educate the community about hunger, you will help make positive changes in the lives of vulnerable San Diegans.
+The Food Bank needs your support in the fight against food insecurity in San Diego County.
+By contacting key decision makers, supporting legislative campaigns, and helping us educate the community about hunger, you will help make positive changes in the lives of hungry San Diegans.

 Hunger and Poverty Advocacy Organizations